roadrunner-server/tls/README.md

-# tsl
+# TLS
-TSL plugin provides support for the TLS for the different plugins
+TLS plugin provides support for the TLS for the different plugins